MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 ## Configure AD and Microsoft Entra Connect to exclude users added from Microsoft Entra ID

-By default, Microsoft Entra Connect will assume that non-admin users in Active Directory need to be synchronized into Microsoft Entra ID.
+By default, Microsoft Entra Connect assumes that non-admin users in Active Directory synchronize into Microsoft Entra ID.
 If Microsoft Entra Connect finds an existing user in Microsoft Entra ID that matches the user from on-premises AD, Microsoft Entra Connect will match the two accounts and assume that this is an earlier synchronization of the user, and make the on-premises AD authoritative.
-However, this default behavior is not suitable for the B2B flow, where the user account originates in Microsoft Entra ID.
+However, this default behavior isn't suitable for the B2B flow, where the user account originates in Microsoft Entra ID.

-Therefore, the users brought into AD DS by MIM from Microsoft Entra ID need to be stored in a way that Microsoft Entra ID will not attempt to synchronize those users back to Microsoft Entra ID.
+Therefore, the users brought into AD DS by MIM from Microsoft Entra ID need to be stored in a way that Microsoft Entra ID won't attempt to synchronize those users back to Microsoft Entra ID.
 One way to do this is to create a new organizational unit in AD DS, and configure Microsoft Entra Connect to exclude that organizational unit.

 For more information, see [Microsoft Entra Connect Sync: Configure filtering](/azure/active-directory/hybrid/how-to-connect-sync-configure-filtering).